 - Not for wildlife photography

 It is less expensive than Sony’s other G-series lenses.
-Sony FE 70-300mm SEL F4.5-5.6 G can become a favorite for landscape and wildlife photographers.
+Sony FE 70-300mm SEL F4.5-5.6 G can become a favorite for wildlife and landscape photographers.

 The body is made of matte black plastic and has a rubber focus and zoom ring.
 It has weather sealing features.
 The barrel is made of magnesium alloy, and it has a metal mount.
 The front part extends out when zoomed.